 1. Why do I take breakups so hard?
 Accept your emotions

 Believe it or not, breakups have the potential to make us emotionally more resilient.
 For that to happen, you need to accept your emotions.
-In one moment, you may feel like crying or might be angry, and in the next, you may feel a pressing impulse to burn your ex-partner’s photos or souvenirs.Erasing memories is quite tempting.
-An unwanted breakup may lead to such unwanted energies and emotions.
-There is no need to feel shame in it, as the behavior shows how invested you were in a relationship.
+In one moment, you may feel like crying or might be angry, and in the next, you may feel a pressing impulse to burn your ex-partner’s photos or souvenirs.
+An unwanted breakup may lead to unwanted energies and emotions like erasing memories.
+Understand that every emotion you experience is valid.

 2. Go through the 7 stages of a breakup

-When that doesn’t happen, you may isolate yourself or feel suicidal.
+When that doesn’t happen, you may isolate yourself or feel depressed.
 Anger may cloud your sensibilities and you may feel derailed after the nasty split.
 But after you accept your emotions, you may feel the difference.
+This is the actual beginning of a post-split recovery.
 Acknowledging this breakup dilemma could be empowering for many tormented souls.
-This is the actual beginning of a post-split recovery.
-As the age-old saying goes – It hurts the most before it heals.
+As the age-old saying goes, “It hurts the most before it heals.”

 3. Avoid your ex-partner at all costs

 You may be tempted to find out if the person who broke up is hurting as well, but please steer clear.
-In these toxic tactics lies the answer to “Why are breakups so painful?
-Because people fall into the traps of mind games.
+In these toxic tactics lies the answer to “Why are breakups so painful?”.
 Obsessing over a person is always unhealthy.
 Free your soul from the ex-mania and try to reconnect with your long-lost passions instead.
-This deviation may do wonders for your soul and within a few months, you may find yourself healing and moving on from what seemed like the nastiest breakup ever.
+This deviation may do you wonders, and within a few months, you may find yourself healing and moving on from what seemed like the nastiest breakup ever.

-4. What’s the best breakup psychology?
-Find hope in moving on eventually
+4. Find hope in moving on eventually

 Breakups are hard for everyone, but women are more affected by the aftermath.
 They report more emotional pain and struggle with a host of negative feelings.
 Current evidence suggests that they feel the loss more intensely.